 Debug a React Native App

-If you are working in react Native, rather than React JS, then you’ll want some debug information specific to that, as it is slightly different.
+If you are working in react Native, rather than React JS, then you’ll want some debug information specific to that, as it is slightly different I’ll be adding a post about this soon.